Skip to content

 google cloud ompute engine vm instances updated

-If you haven’t created a project, you’ll be prompted to create a new project before making a VM instance.
+If you haven’t created a project yet, the system will prompt you to create a new one before you can make a VM instance.

 Doing this will create a new virtual machine in Google Cloud infrastructure that we can use to host our content.